 – Avoid refined foods and additives

-– Minimise caffeine and alcohol since among infertile women, several studies have reported increased risk of infertility with intake
+– Minimise caffeine and alcohol since, among infertile women, several studies have reported an increased risk of infertility with intake

 Gut health is just as important as diet choices

 The gut microbiome may play a part in Endometriosis’s pathogenesis based on the role of the gut in regulating signalling molecules that orchestrate inflammatory, immune and proliferative pathways.
 (10) Preliminary findings indicate that dietary-induced changes in the gut may influence Endometriosis and vice-versa.
 (10) About 3.8–37% of women with Endometriosis(11) have endometriotic implants in extra-pelvic locations, including the gastrointestinal tract and abdomen(12), contributing to gut symptoms.
 An Australian study showed that a low-FODMAP diet could reduce bowel symptoms in women with endometriosis.
 (3) A Naturopathic approach includes addressing gut health and helping to manage digestive health complaints associated with the disorder.